Abiotic Factors In The Rainforest

 The primary abiotic factors can be categorized as follows:

 Each of these is not an isolated variable but part of a tightly woven web.
-For instance, high temperatures drive evaporation, which, combined with abundant rainfall, creates extreme humidity.
-This humidity influences soil leaching and plant transpiration.
+To give you an idea, high temperatures drive evaporation, which, combined with abundant rainfall, creates extreme humidity.
+Even so, this humidity influences soil leaching and plant transpiration.
 The constant warmth and moisture accelerate decomposition and nutrient cycling, which in turn affects soil fertility and plant growth forms.
-To understand the rainforest is to understand this intricate, interdependent system of non-living elements.
+To understand the rainforest is to understand this complex, interdependent system of non-living elements Surprisingly effective..

 Step-by-Step Breakdown: The Major Abiotic Factors in Action